The Difference Between Cross-Stitch, Embroidery and Needlepoint

 Most high-pile fabrics are difficult to embroider smoothly.
 Pile refers to the loops or free ends that stand erect from a fabric’s surface.
 Velvet, for example, is a short-pile fabric, whereas a shag carpet is a long or high-pile material.

 In short, embroidery machines are great for embroidering items such as tote bags, placemats, quilts, t-shirts and jackets if they are made of fabric thick and sturdy enough to handle the heavy stitch count

-Hand embroidery is an art which allows you to use needle and thread to create designs on fabric by hand.
-While machine embroidery creates even stitches, hand embroidery allows you to select multiple stitches, threads and fabrics.
+Hand embroidery is an art that allows you to use a needle and thread to create designs on fabric by hand.
+While machine embroidery creates even stitches, hand embroidery enables you to select multiple stitches, threads and fabrics.
 You can even use multiple stitches and different threads in the same piece.
-Each hand-embroidered project will be unique and will reflect the talent and unique style of the person who created it.
-Mastering all the different types of hand embroidery stitches can be challenging but not without a beautifully crafted reward!
+Each hand-embroidered project will be unique and reflect the talent and unique style of the person who created it.
+Mastering all the different types of hand embroidery stitches can be challenging, and each stitch comes with a beautifully crafted reward!

 Because a machine is not involved, hand embroidery can be used with more delicate fabrics, including cotton flour sack towels.
-Generally, most fabric with a thread count of 28 or higher which is not too loosely woven or too stiff will work.
+Generally, most woven fabric with a thread count of 28 or higher, which is not too loosely woven or too stiff, will work.
 Some great fabric choices for hand embroidery include:

 - Weaver’s cloth